kennedyford/kennedyford/README.md

   - I earned my Bachelor of Science degree in Computer Science on May 20th, 2023.

-  - I am also currently pursuing my Masters of Science in Computer Science and I will graduate with that degree in May 2024.
+  - I am also currently pursuing my Masters of Science in Computer Science, and I will graduate with that degree in May 2024.

   - I have experience in a variety of programming langauges and have worked within the realms of both IT and Research/Development.